aramk/crayon-syntax-highlighter/readme.txt

 Tested up to: 4.1.0
 Stable tag: trunk

-Syntax Highlighter supporting multiple languages, themes, fonts, highlighting from a URL, local file or post text.
+Syntax Highlighter supporting multiple languages, themes, fonts, highlighting from a URL, or post text.

 == Description ==

 A Syntax Highlighter built in PHP and jQuery that supports customizable languages and themes.
-It can highlight from a URL, a local file or Wordpress post text.
+It can highlight from a URL, or Wordpress post text.
 Crayon makes it easy to manage Language files and define custom language elements with regular expressions.
 It also supports some neat features like: